 In our last article, we covered the main differences between Digital Access and the legacy model.
 If you haven’t read it yet, we encourage you to read through it HERE before continuing on.
+SAP is already challenging enough, but when you throw in Digital Access it can become even more of a struggle, especially if you don’t have a plan.
+In this article, we will dig into the challenges of measuring Indirect Access using the Digital Access licensing model.
+But before we jump into the details, we want to provide some context around the measurement of SAP.

 In order to collect measurement data from SAP systems, where a measurement is required, every SAP licensing administrator should be familiar with the License Administration Workbench (LAW) and the USMM transaction.
 The LAW consolidates and presents – to no surprise – named user-related information (number of users with allocated named user license types) and system supported engine measurement results for each USMM from each SAP system.
 This may sound like a simple process; SAP customers run the USMM annually, consolidate the USMM data using the LAW, transfer the LAW results to SAP for review, and receive confirmation from SAP on the license requirements.
 Unfortunately, it’s not quite that simple.